timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-08-14
+# Objectives for Today 2025-08-16

 - Just Chatting as we Get started & warmed up.
 - **Tyre Bytes is building an incremental racing game!**
 - Continue planning the game to make $15,000
-  - What are the common sets of features & requirements...
-  - Identify risks
+  - Continue the Turbo Bots Experiment
 - Plan out the Great Lakes trip?!
+- Play a CO-OP run or two of PEAK (not speed runny).

 ## Events / Notices / Coming Soon